-Capital Projects Funds

-Capital projects funds are used to account for financial resources that are restricted, committed, or assigned to expenditures for capital outlays, including the acquisition or construction of capital facilities and other capital assets.
+Capital Projects Funds - Capital projects funds are used to account for financial resources that are restricted, committed, or assigned to expenditures for capital outlays, including the acquisition or construction of capital facilities and other capital assets.

 Fund Description Major Fund?
-Capital Reserve Accounts for financial resources to be used for the acquisition and construction of capital assets and facilities Yes Equipment Accounts for funds received for the purchase of equipment No Grant Accounts for grant revenues and the related expenditures for various Borough projects; there was no activity in this fund in 2018 No
+Capital Reserve Accounts for financial resources to be used for the acquisition and construction of capital assets and facilities Yes Capital Accounts for funds received for the purchase and construction of capital assets Yes Grant Accounts for grant revenues and the related expenditures for various Borough projects; there was no activity in this fund in 2020 No